USPTO/ng2-validations/README.md

  - Create a new TS or JSON configuration file with your control names and their applicable validations and conditions.
 In your application call the setValidatorConfiguration method and pass in your new file.
  - For custom validator definitions create a new TS object with the definitions for each validator and an associated error message.
 Call the setValidatorDefinitions method and pass in your new definitions object.

  - ** **IMPORTANT** ** Make sure that any new configurations or definitions follow the same pattern as [these](https://github.com/uspto/ng2-validations/tree/master/src/Default) examples.
-Remeber the keys must be the same as your form contorl names.
+Remeber, the keys must be the same as your form control names.
 Deviating from this pattern will likely cause unexpected behavior and your validations may not be applied.

 ```javascript
 // in app.module.ts